 James Meiss has published 124 refereed articles and four books.
 His research is on Hamiltonian, symplectic and volume preserving dynamics, the transition to chaos, the theory of transport, and computational topology.
 Problems studied include the break-up of invariant tori in conservative systems, the structure of tangles in stable and unstable manifolds, transport in a dynamical system through a complex mixture of regular and chaotic regions, quantifying and optimizing mixing in laminar, time-dependent fluids, and categorizing the topological properties of simplicial complexes approximating the invariant sets and motion of a dynamical system.

-dynamical systems, Hamiltonian and Volume preserving dynamics, transition to chaos, transport and mixing, piecewise smooth dynamics and bifurcations, nonautonomous dynamics, computational topology
+dynamical systems, Hamiltonian dynamics, volume preserving dynamics, transition to chaos, transport and mixing, piecewise smooth bifurcations, nonautonomous dynamics, computational topology, plasma physics

 APPM 4450 - Undergraduate Applied Analysis 2

 Spring 2018 / Spring 2019 / Spring 2021

 Continuation of APPM 4440.
 Study of multidimensional analysis including n-dimensional Euclidean space, continuity and uniform continuity of functions of several variables, differentiation, linear and nonlinear approximation, inverse function and implicit function theorems, and a short introduction to metric spaces.

 APPM 5460 - Methods in Applied Mathematics: Dynamical Systems and Differential Equations

 Spring 2018 / Fall 2019 / Fall 2020 / Fall 2022